Francisco-Rua/proof-of-stake-energy/README.md

 ## Description

-- This repository contains the code to process and plot the measures taken for the Proof of Work discussion paper.
+- This repository contains the code to process and plot the measures taken for the Proof of Stake discussion paper.
 There is a group of CSV files that contain the measures taken for the Proof of Stake discussion paper.

 ## Development